AppsFlyerSDK/appsflyer-unity-sample-app/README.md

 Go to your AppsFlyer account and create an iOS or Android app(or both).
 Learn more [here](https://support.appsflyer.com/hc/en-us/articles/207377436-Adding-a-new-app#:~:text=Adding%20an%20app,click%20the%20Add%20app%20button).

 ### 3. Add your dev key to AppsFlyerObject
-- Change the `Dev Key` to your own key.
+- Change the `Dev Key` to your key.
-- If you are using iOS app add the `App ID`.
-Else do not change the App ID.
+- If you are using an iOS app, add the `App ID`.
+Else, do not change it.

 <img src="Docs/Images/dev-key.png" width="650">